lukeponga-dev/mobilerotaryai/README.md

 ├── hooks/          # Custom React hooks (useSpeechRecognition) ├── pages/          # Top-level page components for each route ├── services/       # API interaction logic (geminiService.ts)
-├── styles/         # Global CSS and Tailwind configuration └── types/          # TypeScript type definitions (Session, Message, etc.)
+└── types.ts        # TypeScript type definitions (Session, Message, etc.)
 ```

 ## Privacy & Data

 This application is designed with user privacy in mind:
-- **Session Data:** All your diagnostic chats, including messages and uploaded media previews, are stored **only in your browser's local storage**.
-This data is never sent to or stored on a server.
+- **Local Data Storage:** All your diagnostic chats, including messages and uploaded media previews, are stored **only in your browser's local storage**.
+This data is never sent to or stored on a server controlled by this application.
-- **API Calls:** When you send a message, the content is sent to the Google Gemini API for processing.
-Please refer to [Google's Privacy Policy](https://policies.google.com/privacy) for more information.
+- **API Calls:** When you send a message, the content (text and media) is sent to the Google Gemini API for processing.
+Please refer to [Google's Privacy Policy](https://policies.google.com/privacy) for more information on how they handle data.
-- For more details, see the in-app Privacy Policy page.
+- For more details, see the in-app Privacy Policy page or the `privacy-policy.md` file in this repository.